 Composition and mechanism of action

-ISSAR has developed a novel non-biologic, non-steroidal, synthetic small peptide of 10 amino acids, for angiogenesis related diseases and inflammatory disorders.
-This novel peptide drug designated as IS-217 targets the VEGFR-2 which is the major receptor for angiogenesis function.
-ISSAR’s IS-217, has successfully proven its potential to arrest angiogenesis and reduce inflammatory cytokine levels in preclinical studies.
+Issar has developed a novel non-biologic, non-steroidal, synthetic small peptide of 10 amino acids, for angiogenesis related diseases and inflammatory disorders.
+This novel peptide drug designated as IS 217 targets the VEGFR-2 which is the major receptor for angiogenesis function.
+Issar’s IS-217, has successfully proven its potential to arrest angiogenesis and reduce inflammatory cytokine levels in preclinical studies.

 Preclinical trials